deepstreamIO/deepstream.io-website/content/releases/10-server/v4-0-0/index.md

 }
 ```

-Reason it's an object instead is incase we ever decided to add more meta data going forward.
-The issue with this however is we needed to load the entire record into memory and transform it whenever want to do anything.
-When you start thinking in bulk (hundreds or thousands of subscriptions) the objects, CPU cycles and immediate gc this uses is just, well, useless.
+The reason it's an object instead is in case we ever decided to add more metadata going forward.
+The issue with this, however, is we needed to load the entire record into memory and transform it whenever we want to do anything.
+When you start thinking in bulk (hundreds or thousands of subscriptions) the objects, CPU cycles, and immediate gc this uses is just, well, useless.

 So how did we decide on optimizing this?
 By no longer doing any of the transform logic in the core server.
 This means rather than deepstream calling into storage using this: